Yasrah1/Data-Cleaning-Project/README.md

 • Outliers that were reasonable (such as negative profit from clearance sales) were deliberately kept.

-• This project focused on practising basic cleaning skills in SQL and Excel/Pandas.
+• This project focused on practising basic cleaning skills in MySQL

 📂 Files